How Does A Spectrophotometer Work

-- Prism: Also known as the diffraction grating, this is what separates the light source into specific parts of the spectrum.
-When the variable wavelength selector is adjusted, the prism’s position changes so that different wavelengths of light are directed toward the sample compartment that contains the object or sample being analyzed.
+- Monochromator: This device acts as the wavelength selector, which filters light from the light source so that only a specific wavelength of light tor range of wavelengths transmits.
+It comprises a dispersive element, an entrance slit, an exit slit, and mirrors that work together to create a parallel beam of light.
+The dispersive element can be a prism, or it can be diffraction grating.
+Both elements are used to separate the light source into specific parts of the spectrum.
+For instance, when the variable wavelength selector is adjusted, the prism’s position changes so that different wavelengths of light are directed toward the sample compartment that contains the object or sample being analyzed.

 - Sample compartment: Here is where you’ll find the transparent tube, also known as a cuvette, that holds the sample you want to analyze, known as the analyte.
-The wavelengths you select with the selector pass through the analyte, which are then detected by the photodetector.
+The wavelengths you select with the assistance of the monochromator pass through the analyte, which are then detected by the photodetector.

 An important part of the entire instrument is the entrance slit because the size of that slit determines the amount of light that can enter and be measured.
 This affects not only the speed of the spectrometer’s engine but also the optical resolution.
 The optical resolution is expressed as the full width at half maximum.
 Smaller slit sizes translate to a better resolution.
 The slit can be adjusted to allow for more or less light to enter the spectrometer.

 After the light passes through that entry slit, it hits the prism and refracts, then passes through to the sample, which is measured.